 Baldwin is a blue-collar town, with 44.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Baldwin is a town of sales and office workers, construction workers and builders, and service providers.
 There are especially a lot of people living in Baldwin who work in office and administrative support (13.10%), sales jobs (8.52%), and maintenance occupations (6.77%).

-The population of Baldwin has a very low overall level of education: only 6.32% of people over 25 hold a 4-year college degree or higher.
+The citizens of Baldwin have a very low rate of college education: just 6.32% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Baldwin in 2022 was $21,891, which is lower middle income relative to Louisiana, and low income relative to the rest of the US.
 This equates to an annual income of $87,564 for a family of four.
 However, Baldwin contains both very wealthy and poor people as well.